C7-mia/GitHubCloneProject/README.md

 git add feature.txt
-git commit-m "add the new feature"
+git commit-m "add This is new feature"